 Directed by Maite Alberdi, ‘The Grown-Ups’ is a Chilean documentary that follows a group of people with Down syndrome who have been a part of the same school for the last 40 years.
 Their condition, despite their urge to be independent and be treated like adults, makes them ill-equipped for it, especially without assistance.
 Moreover, society itself doesn’t approve of their dreams.
 Mixed tenderly with sweetness and humor, ‘The Grown-Ups’ is yet a moving and painful portrayal of the issues that people with Down syndrome face, issues that have nothing to do with their condition.
 You can stream the documentary here.

-‘The Lighthouse of the Orcas’ is an Argentinean movie that is an enchanting amalgamation of a nature documentary and a fairy tale, set in gorgeous, remote Patagonia.
+‘The Lighthouse of the Orcas’ is an Argentinean movie that is an enchanting amalgamation of a nature documentary and a fairy tale set in gorgeous, remote Patagonia.
 It is also inspired by a true story.
-Lola is the mother of Tristan, who suffers from autism, does not speak, and is prone to frequent panic attacks.
+Lola is the mother of Tristan, who has autism, does not speak, and is prone to frequent panic attacks.
 Desperate to see some improvement in her son’s condition, she brings him to meet the marine biologist turned park warden, Beto Bubas, because Tristan would watch his programs on TV and become enthusiastic.
-Although Bubas is reluctant at first, he later has a change of heart and invites the family to stay in his cottage.
+Although Bubas is initially reluctant, he later changes his heart and invites the family to stay in his cottage.
 He gradually takes Tristan out, exposes him to the beauty of the sea and its inhabitants, especially the orcas, and takes him riding and rowing on his boat.
-Slowly, we see the little boy reacting positively to the surroundings around him.
+Slowly, we see the little boy reacting positively to his surroundings.
 You can watch it here.

 Directed by Eddie Sternberg, ‘I Used to Be Famous’ is about a former band member, Vince Denham (Ed Skrein), who is looking for a second chance at a gig.
 One day, while playing his keyboard in the middle of a market, Vince comes across 18-year-old Stevie (Leo Long), who seems to be a good drummer.
 What follows is how the two team up and support each other to become the best version of themselves by overcoming their struggles, especially after Vince finds out that Stevie is autistic.
 But how long can their gigs last when Vince’s mother, Amber (Eleanor Matsuura), doesn’t want to risk her son’s meltdowns and unrealistic expectations?
 To find out, you can watch this beautifully moving film right here.